-It's easy to lose your Windows product key.
-You might have thrown it away with the packaging that came with your laptop or PC.
-In many cases there's a sticker somewhere on the machine itself which bears the code, but it may have faded, rubbed off or been damaged over the years.
+It can be easy to lose your Windows product key.
+For instance, you might have thrown it away with the packaging that came with your Windows PC, or the sticker on your device bearing the all-important series of numbers and letters has faded, rubbed off, or been damaged over the years.

 - Open the Settings app